 An organisation that provides the enterprise with goods and/or services that are an integral part of the enterprise's goods and/or services and are used in their production.

-The Sustainability Standards Comparison Tool (SSCT) is a tool for analysing and evaluating sustainability standards and enables the various actors to research and compare the credibility, social and environmental requirements of the standards.
-SSCT was developed by the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) on behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ).
-In the evaluation methodology you will find all further information.
+The Sustainability Standards Comparison Tool (SSCT) is a tool for analysing and evaluating existing sustainability standards.
+It enables various actors to research and compare the credibility, social and environmental requirements of the standards.

 The ability to track the history, application or location of an object.